DepressedBunnys/GBF-Timers/README.md

 25. Fixed a bug that didn't reset the session topic in the reset command
 26. Fixed a display bug that showed "second" instead of "seconds" when the time would be more than 1
 27. Fixed a bug that would level up the user in both account and season fields if only one of them triggered
+28. Fixed a bug that wouldn't add the session time to the database
+29. Fixed a bug that showed the weekly time stat with a large number of decimal points

 GBF Timers is now available for public use and the source code is now open source.